Beware of pension scams

 3 Don’t be rushed or pressured

 Take time to make all the checks you need to – even if this means turning down what seems to be the opportunity of a lifetime.
-Scammers will often put pressure on people to act quickly to avoid missing out on an ‘amazing deal’.
-This is so that they can convince you to give them your money before you’ve had time to think about it properly.
-As a general rule of thumb – if an offer sounds too good to be true, it probably is.
+Scammers will often put pressure on people to act quickly to avoid missing out on an ‘amazing deal’ so they can convince you to give them your money before you’ve had time to think about it properly.
+As a general rule of thumb, if an offer sounds too good to be true, it probably is.

 4 Get impartial guidance or advice